Corruption Investigation Office for High-ranking Officials: Organization

 The head of CIO is appointed by the President among two candidates recommended by the nomination committee.
 The committee is composed of Minister of Justice, Minister of National Court Administration, President of Korean Bar Association and four members - two recommended by the ruling party and the other by the opposition.
 As any of the final two candidates must be agreed by all six committee members, its two members recommended by the opposition party - and the opposition party broadly - are considered to have a veto power over the selection of CIO chief.
 After the first nomination committee entered gridlock as two members recommended by the opposition party exercised their veto power for all candidates recommended by other five members, the ruling party successfully pushed a legislative amendment to change the condition.
 The amended Act now requires the nomination committee to form only 5 of the 7 total possible votes - effectively removing veto power of the opposition party - to choose the final two candidates.

 The law allows for a maximum of 25 prosecutors, including the office head and deputy.

+Director

+2024 Martial law investigation

+As part of the criminal investigation into President Yoon Suk Yeol's declaration of martial law and his refusal to appear for questioning, the CIO requested and obtained a court-approved arrest warrant against the impeached and thus suspended President, marking the first time that a sitting president of the country faced arrest.

+On 3 January 2025, the CIO moved to execute the arrest warrant, leading to a security standoff with the Presidential Security Service at the official presidential residence.